North Carolina Lead Poisoning Lawyers

-Exposure to lead can occur through eating contaminated food or water, inhaling lead dust, or working around products containing lead on a regular basis.
-Most commonly found in paint used in housing and in leaded gasoline, the smaller the particles of lead, the more easily absorbed.
-The construction industry is very susceptible to it, being around demolition of old buildings where lead paint was used.
+You can be exposed to lead by eating contaminated food or water, inhaling lead dust, or working around products containing lead on a regular basis.
+Most commonly found in house paints and leaded gasoline, smaller particles of lead are more easily absorbed.
+Workers in the construction industry are very susceptible to lead exposure, as they are frequently around old buildings where lead paint was used.
+When these old buildings are demolished, lead paint chips and dust can severely contaminate the air.
 A toxic amount of this substance in the body can lead to serious health effects.

 Injuries Caused by Lead Poisoning

 Individuals of all ages can be exposed to lead.
 With toxic levels of exposure, you could suffer from lead poisoning.

 Some of the many severe side effects of lead poisoning include:

 - Loss of appetite

 - Brain damage